rberenguel/pyspark-arrow-pandas/pyspark.md

 df_to_pandas_arrow = df.groupby("id").apply(subtract_mean).toPandas()
 ```

-^ We have a list of transactions and we want to see how they deviate from the mean for the corresponding user
+^ We have a list of transactions and we want to see how they deviate from the mean for the corresponding user.
+With Spark 3.0 we will be able to use just type annotations here, we would have `def subtract_mean(pdf: pd.DataFrame) -> pd.DataFrame:` and we would use `applyInPandas` instead of `.apply`: UDF types have been revamped and simplified

 ---